-The Broad Institute Genetic Perturbation Platform (GPP) uses Illumina sequencing to tally the results of pooled RNAi screens.
+The Broad Institute Genetic Perturbation Platform (GPP) uses Illumina sequencing to tally the results of pooled screens.
+PoolQ can process pooled screens representing a variety of genetic perturbation techniques, including CRISPR/Cas9, RNAi, and barcoded ORFs.
 We perform the following steps to generate one or more files of sequencing reads (or "reads files") for the pooled screen:

 - 1. We start with multiple genomic DNA samples (conditions) gathered either from different pools, or from the same pool at different time points. - 2.
-We apply PCR to the genomic DNA with primers that are designed to attach to the genomic DNA within the vector sequence at a fixed distance from the start of the construct barcode sequence.
-The primer contains a fixed-length DNA barcode that is unique to the genomic DNA sample.
+We apply PCR to the genomic DNAwith primers that are designed to attach to the genomic DNAwithin the vector sequence at a fixed distance from the start of the construct barcode sequence.
+The primer contains a fixed-length DNA barcode that is unique to the genomic DNAsample.
 In this way, all the amplification products will contain the inserted sample barcode. - 3.
 We mix all the samples, normalized to equalize barcode representation, and run them in a single sequencing lane. - 4.
 The sequencing process generates an output file for each sequencing lane.

 PoolQ comes into play after the reads file has been generated.
-A single PoolQ run processes one sequencing run.
+Asingle PoolQ run processes one sequencing run.
 It attempts to parse out the barcodes representing the sample and the construct from each read.
 It maps sample barcodes to conditions and construct barcodes to construct IDs, and generates a matrix with the conditions as columns, and the constructs as rows.